microsoft/azurechat/docs/4-deploy-to-azure.md

 ### 3. Run GitHub Actions

 Once the secrets are configured, the GitHub Actions will be triggered for every code push to the repository.
-Alternatively, you can manually run the workflow by clicking on the "Run Workflow" button in the Actions tab in GitHub.
+Alternatively, you can manually run the workflow by clicking on the "Run Workflow" button in the Actions tab of your GitHub repository.

 ![Workflow screenshot](/docs/images/runworkflow.png)